Why Your Partner Overreacts to Small Things

 Sparks flying from a small point of contact, representing a disproportionate reaction in a relationship

-You are here because you are assessing if your relationship can continue: Article 9 of 15
+You are here because you are assessing whether your relationship can continue: Article 9 of 15

-If you could watch the scene later, from outside the situation, the imbalance would be easy to see.
+If you could watch the scene later, from outside the situation, the mismatch would be easy to spot.
+Perhaps even bizarre.

-You ask when they will be home.
-You mention the dishes left in the sink.
-You ask whether a bill has been paid.
-You say you would rather have a quiet evening than go out.
+A question about when they will be home.
+A mention of the dishes left in the sink.
+A reminder about whether a bill has been paid.
+A preference for a quiet evening rather than going out.

-Nothing in those words warrants a major reaction.
-A brief answer, a small adjustment, or a simple acknowledgement would usually be enough.
+A brief answer, a small adjustment, or a simple acknowledgement would do.
+Nothing in those words warrants this kind of response.

-Yet the response lands hard.
-Your partner’s tone sharpens, cools, or turns abruptly distant.
+Yet the reaction catches you off guard.
+Your partner's tone sharpens, cools, or turns abruptly distant.
 The atmosphere shifts quickly.
-A practical question is charged before you understand why.
+A practical question becomes fraught before you understand why.

-Nothing quite accounts for the strength of their reaction.
+Nothing accounts for the force of what came back.

 When the Reaction Does Not Fit the Moment